MauritzOrlinski/sorting-algorithms-visualizations/README.md

 ## Contributing

 Contributing is welcomed in this Project.
 To contribute please follow these instructions of the owner:
+1. Please fork the Repository
+2. Commit your changes
-Please open a pull request with your changes, and I will review them.
+3. Please open a pull request with your changes, and I will review them.

 ## Disclaimer